 - Prepare for qualified medical expenses

-- Tax-free withdrawals for qualified medical, dental, vision expenses, and more1
+- Make tax-free withdrawals for qualified medical, dental, vision expenses, and more1

 - Keep your HSA in your name, regardless of career or life changes